sumanshusamarora/-pytorch-domain-ner/README.md

 ## Prerequisites
 1) Python knowledge
 2) Tesseract installed and tesseract instllation path in your machine's PATH enviornment variable (if data is not available in text format)
-3) System admin access (if you need to create conda environment)
+3) Admin access to machine (if you need to create conda environment)

 ## Steps to run this on a local machine (tested on Ubuntu 18.04)